Pantheon Agency Tips

 The Agency and Community team at Pantheon produced a six part training series that starts with an introduction and moves into power tools and advanced workflows.

-All plans except for the Personal plan can enable Redis for object caching.
+All plans except for the Basic plan can enable Redis for object caching.
 For installation instructions and additional details, see Installing Redis on Drupal or WordPress.

 The following tools are specifically for WordPress.